Ph.D. in Counselor Education and Supervision

 Are you ready to become a leader in counselor education and supervision?
 Are you eager to learn how to help others prepare for professional counseling practice in our world?

 The program requires a minimum of 84 semester hours, including a maximum of 30 semester hours from the master's degree.
 During your program of study, you will:

-- Demonstrate knowledge in advanced counseling skills.
+- Demonstrate knowledge in applied counseling skills.

 - Demonstrate knowledge in advanced teaching skills.